vincent-lafouasse/NanoC/README.md

 ## Documentation

-The comprehensive design documentation is available as an mdBook:
+The design documentation is available as an mdBook:

 ```bash
 cd book